 If interested, you can find links to most of my published work below.
 Lately, I’ve been working on a number of related papers that will hopefully figure in a book on knowledge-first epistemology.
-(I’ll include parts of 1, 2, 3, 8, 9, 10, 11 from below.
-Much of this book will draw on some unpublished work having to do with the rational roles of knowledge and perception.)
-I’m also working on a textbook with Adam Carter, a handbook of evidence with Maria Lasonen-Aarnio and Trent Dougherty, a proposal for a book on justification with Brent Madison, and papers on things like pragmatic encroachment, the role that normative reasons (known and otherwise) should play in our normative theories, and the significance of normative or moral uncertainty.
+I’m also working on a textbook with Adam Carter, a handbook of evidence with Maria Lasonen-Aarnio, a proposal for a book on justification with Brent Madison, and papers on things like pragmatic encroachment, the role that normative reasons (known and otherwise) should play in our normative theories, and the significance of normative or moral uncertainty.

 Justification and the Truth-Connection.
 Cambridge University Press.

-Epistemic Norms: New Essays on Action, Belief, and Assertion.
-Co-edited with John Turri.
-Oxford University Press.
+Epistemic Norms: New Essays on Action, Belief, and Assertion. (w/John Turri) Oxford University Press.

 Papers, Chapters, and Encyclopedia Entries